 For vacant properties, shut the water off at the street and drain the system.
 If you don’t and your heater is knocked out during a storm, you could end up with a watery mess to clean up!
 The cost of a copper theft can also be greatly amplified if the water is on when they remove parts of your plumbing system.
 Maintain the heat to at least 55 degrees Fahrenheit as the temperature inside the walls will be even colder.
 You may need to set your thermostat even higher for climates that experience extreme freezes.

 Many of us love spending time around the table with our families during the holiday season.
-Unfortunately, more cooks in the kitchen means more fires.
-Thanksgiving, Christmas Eve and Christmas rank highest for cooking fires.
+Unfortunately, more cooks in the kitchen could mean more fires.
+Thanksgiving, Christmas Eve, and Christmas rank highest for cooking fires.
 How can you keep tenant chefs safe and save your investment from a costly fire?

 - Maintain working smoke alarms.
 Working smoke alarms cut fire deaths in half, reports the National Fire Protection Association.
 Connected alarms are particularly effective as when one alarm sounds, all alarms sound, alerting the occupant(s) no matter what part of the house they are currently in.